munga114/Awards/README.md

 Mungai Mbugua

 ## Description
-This application allows a user to post a project for it to br reviewed by his/her peers.
+This application allows a user to post a project for it to be reviewed by his/her peers.

 A user will be able to: